Broncos–Chargers rivalry

-The Broncos–Chargers rivalry is a National Football League (NFL) rivalry between the Denver Broncos and the Los Angeles Chargers.
-Since the American Football League was established in 1960, the Broncos and Chargers have shared the same division, first being the AFL Western Conference, and since the AFL–NFL merger, both clubs have competed in the American Football Conference (AFC) West division.
+The Broncos–Chargers rivalry is a National Football League (NFL) rivalry between the Denver Broncos and Los Angeles Chargers.

+Since the American Football League was established in 1960, the Broncos and Chargers have shared the same division, the first being the AFL Western Conference.
+Since the AFL–NFL merger, both clubs have competed in the American Football Conference (AFC) West division.

-The Broncos lead the overall series 71–55–1.
-The teams have met once in the playoffs, a 24–17 Broncos win in the 2013 AFC Divisional Round.
+The Broncos lead the overall series, 73–58–1.
+The two teams have met once in the playoffs, with the Broncos holding a 1–0 record.